-Controls over remunerations and other benefits: remuneration policies to prevent remunerations and other benefits accorded or received by FWD, employees, contractors, and sales force do not bring about conflicts of interest and promotes the interests of customers in a fair and transparent way.
+Controls over remunerations and other benefits: Remuneration policies to prevent conflicts of interest arising from remunerations and other benefits accorded or received by FWD, employees, contractors, and sales force do not bring about conflicts of interest and promotes the interests of customers in a fair and transparent way.

-Annual risk assessment and review of structural conflicts
+Annual risk assessment and review of structural conflicts of interest.